NFL’s Richest Owners Ranked From 32 to 1 (Updated 2026)

 Much like the Rooneys, the Halas/McCaskey family’s wealth comes from owning and running their NFL team, which they’ve done for a very long time.

 Virginia’s late father, George Halas, bought the Chicago Bears three years before she was born in 1920.
-McCaskey, 101, is the oldest owner in the league.
+Before her death earlier this year, she was the oldest alive owner in the NFL at the age of 102.

 Net worth: $1.3 billion